No-Country/s10-13-m-express-next/apiReadme.md

 **Successful Response**

-If authentication is successful, you will receive a `200 OK` response, `userId` in the response body and `sessionId` and `userId` in the response cookies.
+If authentication is successful, you will receive a `200 OK` response, `userId` in the response body.

 ```json
 {